xplosionmind/old.tommi.space/_jar/2020-03-21-Server-setup.md

 categories: geek
 code: "true"
 edited: 2020-08-03
-description: "A walktrough of the steps I executed to set up my server.
-More data and resources can be found in <a href='/server'>this</a> Jar item."
+description: "A walktrough of the steps I executed to set up my server"
 ---
-A **huge shoutout** to my friend [Claudio](http://claudiofaoro.com), who helped me a lot to understand and perform the most tricky parts.
+A **huge shoutout** to my friend [Claudio](http://claudiofaoro.com), who helped me understand and perform the most tricky passages.

 <br />
 <br />